some-natalie/some-natalie/_tabs/speaking.md

 Nest, stop ruining your gravy, pan sauces, etc. with clumpy flour or adding so much it becomes solid.
 Learn how to balance fat and flour for perfect pan gravy, then a couple techniques on how to recover just in case it wasn't right the first time. 👩🏻‍🍳

+- [Slides](../blog/containers-and-gravy/), with writeup and links
+- Video coming soon!

 ## 2023

 ### Threat Modeling the GitHub Actions Ecosystem